schliepk/UMM_CSCI_4453_Lab_4/README.md

 ## To Do

 Make sure and complete the following:
-* Submit the assignment in canvas and include the names of people in your group as well as the URL pointing to your group's github repository
+* Include the URL pointing to your group's github repository via canvas.
+Be certain your canvas groups match your github groups
 * Create the `PD_` tables during your `poorDesign` rewrite.
 * Each student should type up all the samples (NOTE:  copy-and-paste is bad-- just watching is bad:  type them up and talk to your group-mate(s) about what it means).
 Nothing to turn in for this-- but a few tables should be generated (see below)
 * Read the contents of these links (see the lab for details of what to skim):